Mikhail Sokol , Scala / Java Developer

-First, your application sends an email using the Amazon SES client and saves the email ID sent back from Amazon SES.
-The application uses Amazon SDK to send emails and receive the email ID.
+First, your application sends an email using Amazon SES and saves the email ID sent back from Amazon SES.
+The application will use the Amazon SDK to send emails and receive the email ID.

 Next, Amazon SES dispatches emails to the users.
-When the email status changes from Sent to Delivered, Read, Rejected, or other status, SES will automatically notify SNS about the status via a registered topic.
+When the email status changes from sent to delivered, read, rejected, or any other status, SES will automatically notify Amazon SNS about the updated status via a topic.

 Finally, the SNS topic will send a new email status to the endpoints that were registered with the topic.
 One of the endpoints will be your Scala application.
-In your application, you'll need to compare the IDs – the stored email ID with the ID sent by SNS.
-If the IDs match, then your application can update the status of the email in the database.
+In your application, you'll need to compare the IDs — the stored email ID received from SES with the ID sent by SNS.
+If the IDs match, then your application will need to update the email status in the database.

 That's how you’ll be able track the email status.